Lilith, Eve and Kundry

 Below: Lilith, by John Collier.

-Her story seems to have been invented to reconcile the different creation myths of Genesis chapters 1 and 2.
-In chapter 1, man and woman are created out of the
+seems to have been invented to reconcile the different creation myths of Genesis chapters 1 and 2.
+In chapter 1, man and woman are created out of the earth; but in

-male and female He [God] created them [the first human].
-Some of the rabbis found in this image something similar to what Aristophanes proposed in the
+female He [God] created them [the first human].
+Some of the rabbis found in this image something similar to what Aristophanes proposed in the Symposium: a dual

-using the Ineffable Name.
-Adam then complained to God about his loneliness, and the creation of Eve followed, together with the Fall and the Expulsion from
+Name.
+Adam then complained to God about his loneliness, and the creation of Eve followed, together with the Fall and the Expulsion from Eden.
+Adam, blaming